-APS Committee for Diversity and Equality remain committed to identifying and exploring meaningful ways to confront racism more effectively within our scientific communities while providing support for our Black colleagues, students, and staff, as well as the communities and families they serve.
+APS Committee for Diversity, Equity, and Inclusion remain committed to identifying and exploring meaningful ways to confront racism more effectively within our scientific communities while providing support for our Black colleagues, students, and staff, as well as the communities and families they serve.
 Initiatives to address these commitments include

 the Black Lives Matter Task Force,

 the Lafayette Frederick Diversity in Mentoring Fund, and an upcoming program to provide registration fee support to student and early career professionals from underrepresented groups in an effort to break down financial barriers to attending

 Learn more about our commitment to diversity, equity, and inclusion.